streamr-dev/core-api/grails-app/views/help/userGuide/markdown/extensions.md

 }
 ```

-You will need to fill in this template with appropriate components for the module to work.

-A module in Streamr consists of inputs, parameters, outputs, possibly state, and methods that need to be overriden for the magic to happen.
+The Java editor contains a code template that you need to fill in with the appropriate components.
+A custom module consists of inputs, parameters, outputs, an optional state, and a few specific methods.
+For the magic to happen, you'll need to specify the inputs and outputs and override the relevant methods.
+We'll go through the components below.

-##Writing Your First Custom Module

-Let's write a module similar to **Sum**, but instead of keeping a running sum, we will keep a running product of given multiplicands.

-How would you write this?
-First of all, let's visualize how running the module would look like with some example input and expected output.

-Example input and output for a single run.

-Input   Output
-5   5
-2   10
-3   30
-10  300
-1/3 100
-1   100
-0   0

-Essentially we have a single input and a single output.
-Let's start off by declaring our endpoints in the code template.
+##Inputs and outputs

+Module inputs correspond to the endpoints that receive incoming events.
+On the canvas, they are shown as small circles on the left-hand side of a module.
+The outputs correspond to the endpoints which send out computed values after module activation.
+The output endpoints are shown as small circles on the right-hand side of a module.

+Inputs and outputs are defined in the beginning of the code template.
+To help you get started, there's two lines of commented code near the top.

 ```
+// Define inputs and outputs here
-TimeSeriesInput in = new TimeSeriesInput(this, "in");
+TimeSeriesInput input = new TimeSeriesInput(this,"in");
-TimeSeriesOutput out = new TimeSeriesOutput(this, "out");
+TimeSeriesOutput output = new TimeSeriesOutput(this,"out");

 public void initialize() {
     // Initialize local variables
 }